mbeps/artificial-intelligence-university-notes/Machine Learning/Week 2.md

 5. The final ensemble combines all classifiers, weighted by their performance on the training set

 ![image](https://github.com/user-attachments/assets/d9051116-9e20-4daa-aeaa-135fc3e62869)

+> Visual representation of boosting showing how decision boundaries evolve with each classifier

 **AdaBoost** (Adaptive Boosting) is one of the most popular boosting algorithms:
 1. Given a weak learner (performing slightly better than random guessing), AdaBoost can generate an ensemble that perfectly classifies the training set